opencord/kind-voltha/README.md

 When running an EFK stack in production there are several maintenance that need to be periodically performed including indexes triming.
 When planning to deploy an EFK stack to production you should fully understand the recommendations as described in the product documenation: https://www.elastic.co/guide/index.html

+### Jaeger Tracing Stack for analyzing Voltha Component Traces
+If Tracing is selected for deployment with VOLTHA using `WITH_TRACING=yes` option, then a single Jaeger all-in-one instance will be deployed using Memory as Storage backend for traces sent by Voltha conatiners.

+Additionally a port-forward will be established so that you can access Jaeger GUI(`16686`) from outside the Kubernetes cluster using URL `http://localhost:16686`.

 ### Controlling VOLTHA with an ONOS cluster